Baqer-Aljaman/FP-Prediction/README.md

 **•** **FP.txt** is a script for the full model

 ## Authorship
-The code was entirely wirretn by Baqer Aljaman.
-Abdul Gani Abdul JAmeel is the corresponding author of the work.
+The code was entirely written by Baqer Aljaman.
+Abdul Gani Abdul Jameel is the corresponding author of the work.